kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 to mount it in, and the pod will fail. if the CRI implementation doesn't support it, then the PullImage request will fail and the pod creation will fail.

-TODO: check what happens when kubelet is too old to support the feature
+If the kubelet does not support the feature because it's too old, then the container creation will fail because the volume manager is unable to attach or mount the volume because no volume plugin is available for the provided source.

 ## Production Readiness Review Questionnaire